mtitinger/zz_doc/01_development_methods/yocto-SDK.md

 bitbake opengrp-gateway-img-dev -c populate_sdk
 ```

-However _libatomic-dev_ must be removed froom the SDK packagegroup, by adding this to the conf/local.conf
+However _libatomic-dev_ must be removed from the SDK packagegroup, by adding this to the conf/local.conf

 ```
 # In order to built the SDK